FolkerKinzel/VCards/src/Examples/GettingStarted.md

 ```

 ## The data model
 The data model used by this library is aligned to the vCard 4.0 standard (RFC 6350).
 This means that every vCard of version 2.1 and 3.0 is internally converted to vCard 4.0.
 When saved and serialized they are converted back.

+### The VCard class
+A VCF file consists of one or more vCards.
 The content of a vCard is represented by the `VCard` class.
-(A VCF file may contain several vCards.)

 ### The VCardProperty class
 A vCard consists of several "properties".
 Accordingly the data model of the `VCard` class is built on classes that are derived from `VCardProperty`.